codynhanpham/word-frequency-analysis/README.md

             ├── volume2.txt
             ├── ...
             └───outputs
-                input-file1_wordFreq.csv
-                input-file1_wordFreq.txt
-                ...
-                (data_joined.csv)

-If the folder contains multiple `TXT` files, the tool will generate an additional `data_joined.csv` file that contains the combined results of all the files.
+                input_wordFreq.csv
+                input_wordFreq_no-stopwords.csv

+The output is a combined `CSV` file containing the frequency of all words in all input files.

 ### Finally